Kanav-Arora/tripzip/README.md

 We provide Postman collections to help you interact with our API.
 To get started:

 1. [Download Postman](https://www.getpostman.com/downloads/) if you haven't already.
-2. Visit the [Documentation](https://documenter.getpostman.com/view/16660574/2s9YR57axm) to run APIs locally.
+2. Visit the [Documentation](https://documenter.getpostman.com/view/16660574/2s9YR57axm) to run APIs locally or import json file from [Collection.json](/documentation/postman/postman-collection.json).
 3. Configure the necessary environment variables (if applicable).
 4. Start making requests!